leofavre/canivete/docs/index.md

 <a name="beforeLast"></a>
 ### `beforeLast(str, separator)`

-Given two strings, returns a new string formed by the characters **previous to the last occurrence** of the second string in the first.
+Given two strings, returns a new one formed by the characters **before the last occurrence** of the second string in the first.

-If nothing is not found, returns an empty string.
+Returns an empty string if nothing is found.

-Returns `undefined` if two strings are not passed as parameters.
+Returns `undefined` the parameters passed to the function are not two strings.

 #### Parameters
 `str`*{string}*: Base string<br/>